Gbillington1/sports-calendar-scraper/README.md

 This NodeJS script scrapes my school's sports calendar and then sends me an email with the properly formatted events to read on the morning announcments at school.

 ### Todo
-- [ ] Build GitHub Action to update .env vars
+- [ ] Build GitHub Action to update .env vars (why tf is this so hard)
-- [ ] Create a way to format every event across all sports
+- [x] Create a way to format every event across all sports
-  - [ ] Categorize different types of events
-    - [ ] sport: soccer, football, golf, field hockey, volleyball, cross country, track, basketball, swimming & diving, wrestling, cheerleading, alpine ski, baseball, softball, lacrosse
-    - [ ] event status: on schedule, rescheduled/postponed, canceled
-    - [ ] event:
-      - [ ]
-- [ ] Handle special events (swim/wrestling meets, golf matches, postponed events, rescheduled events, canceled events, etc.)
+- [x] Handle special events (swim/wrestling meets, golf matches, postponed events, rescheduled events, canceled events, etc.)
-  - [ ] Categorize the different types of events
+- [ ] Create a dynamic email formatter for all events (regular and special events)
 - [ ] Scrape scores from games that happened the day before to report on announcements